MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/setting-up-your-development-environment/mobilefirst-development-environment/index.md

 weight: 1
 ---
 ## Overview
-The IBM MobileFirst Foundation components are available seperately via online repositories which contain the latest release.
-They are also available bundled together in the Developer Kit Installer for IBM Customers for local use.
-Continue reading to learn more about the components and how to setup the MobileFirst Development environment by following the installation guide.
+The various IBM MobileFirst Foundation components are available in online repositories which provide the latest release of each component.
+They are also available in bundled form in the MobileFirst Foundation Developer Kit for *IBM Customers* for local use.

+Continue reading to learn more about the components of MobileFirst Foundation.

-> To evalute MobileFirst Foundation all that you need to do is to spin an instance of MobileFirst on Bluemix using the Mobile Foundation Bluemix service.
+> To evalute MobileFirst Foundation all that you need to do is to spin an instance of MobileFirst Server on Bluemix using the Mobile Foundation Bluemix service.
 See the [Using Mobile Foundation](../../ibm-containers/using-mobile-foundation/) tutorial for instructions.

-Continue reading to learn more about the various MobileFirst Foundation components.

 #### Jump to: